Uttarakhand: Two killed as Helicopter carrying flood relief crashes in Uttarkashi

 The chopper, according to information available, was carrying relief material from Dehradun and was flying from Mori towards Arakot.
 It belonged to a company called Heritage Aviation.
 Three people who were on-board the helicopter include Captain Lal, Co-pilot Shailesh & a local person Rajpal.

-The helicopter crashed near Moldi while returning after distributing relief material among the affected people, Uttarkashi Disaster Management officer Devendra Patwal told PTI over phone.
+The helicopter crashed near Moldi while returning after distributing relief material among the affected people, Uttarkashi Disaster Management officer Devendra Patwal told PTI over the phone.

 "According to preliminary information the crash did not occur at a high altitude and those on board should be safe," he said, adding details are awaited.
 Only members of the crew were on board the aircraft when it crashed, he said.